 You’ll also need to carefully select the other fish in the tank, but more on that below.

 If you want to know which kinds of fish can live in a community tank with a betta, check out this handy video.

-The simple truth is that betta fish fight each other because they’re territorial.
+The simple truth is that betta fight each other because they’re territorial.

-As such, you should never house multiple betta in the same tank.
+As such, you should never house more than one in the same tank.
 You can, however, keep a single betta in a community aquarium with peaceful fish, as long as you make sure there’s enough space.

 Happy fish keeping!